cloud-native-toolkit/itz-ibmcloud-airgap-documentation/README.md

 #### 6.1.4 Mirror CloudPak Images to Harbor Repository

 Harbor doesn't create new registry namespaces automatically.
-Please consult your CloudPak documentation and create any registry namespaces that are required for your solution.
+Consult your CloudPak documentation and create any registry namespaces that are required for your solution.
 In this example, we're mirroring CP4I, which requires the `cp`,`cpopen`, `integration` and `opencloudio` registry namespaces.
 Create any missing namespaces from the Harbor UI.
 Once done, you can proceed with the image mirroring process.

 ```bash
 ubuntu@itzroks-1100007b1r-zjxv3v58-bastion:~$ cloudctl case launch \